 Six hundred years ago, Brussels was just a nice place to stop and buy a waffle on the way to Bruges.
 Today it's a city of one million people, the capital of Belgium, the headquarters of NATO, and the seat of the European Union.
 The Bruxelloise are cultured and genteel — yet you may notice an impish sparkle and joie de vivre, as evidenced by their love of comic strips and their civic symbol: a statue of a little boy peeing.

 At a Glance

 ▲▲▲ Grand Place Main square and spirited heart of the Lower Town, surrounded by mediocre museums and delectable chocolate shops.

-▲▲▲ Royal Museums of Fine Arts of Belgium Museums displaying ancient art (14th–18th centuries) and turn-of-the-century art (19th–20th centuries), and works by the prominent Belgian Surrealist painter René Magritte.
+▲▲▲ Royal Museums of Fine Arts of Belgium Museums displaying Old Masters (14th–18th centuries), turn-of-the-century art (19th–20th centuries), and works by the prominent Belgian Surrealist painter René Magritte.

 ▲▲ Manneken-Pis World-famous statue of a leaky little boy.

 ▲▲ BELvue Museum Interesting Belgian history museum with a focus on the popular royal family.